richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 - Many of the entries in the Extension Field Types registry have swapped some of the nibbles; 0x1234 is listed as 0x1432 for example.
+This was due to documentation errors with the original implementation of Autokey.
 This document marks the erroneous values as reserved.
 - Some values were mistakenly re-used.